-What Studying Primate Communication Tells Us About Our Own Language Abilities - The Crux
+What Studying Primate Communication Tells Us About The Evolution of Human Language - The Crux

-What Studying Primate Communication Tells Us About Our Own Language Abilities
+What Studying Primate Communication Tells Us About The Evolution of Human Language

 Kanzi is a linguistic all-star among apes.
 From an early age, the captive bonobo learned over 400 symbols representing words, which he points to, in order to communicate with people.
 He understands even more spoken English and basic grammar, and followed verbal directions as well as a 2-year-old human during a study conducted in the late 80s.